 A Health and Safety Risk Assessment Should Include 5 Steps

-Why must a Risk Assessment be carried out?
+Why must an Assessment be carried out?

-A risk assessment can help the employer comply with their legal duty and it helps them protect their employees and their business.
+An Assessment must be carried out because it can help the employer comply with their legal duty and it helps them protect their employees and their business.

 How is a risk assessment carried out?

-A health and safety risk assessment should include 5 steps, namely:
+An OHS risk assessment should include 5 steps, namely:

-- Step 1 – Identify the hazards.
+- Step 1 – Identify the hazards in the workplace.

 - Step 2 – Identify who may be harmed and how.